MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

    If you need to un-register this cluster, add the `Microsoft.Resources/subscriptions/resourceGroups/delete` permission in step 2.

-### What are some of the more commonly-used registration and Arc cmdlets?
+### What are some of the more commonly used registration and Arc cmdlets?

 - For **Az.StackHCI** PowerShell module cmdlets, see the [HCI PowerShell documentation](/powershell/module/az.stackhci/).
 - **Get-AzureStackHCI**: returns the current node connection and policy information for Azure Stack HCI.